enes6102/enes6102/README.md

-- 👋 Hi, I’m @enes6102
+Year 12 student
-- 👀 I’m interested in software engineering/development
+interested in software engineering/development

-- 🌱 I’m currently learning about deep learning
-- 📫 How to reach me - DM
+How to reach me: DM or abdullahenes6102@gmail.com
-- ⚡ Fun fact: I am NOT from Australia